oliverc1623/oliverc1623.github.io/cs152/outline.md

 The neural network will have two types of outputs.
 One is an integer indicating left, right, and straight.
 This will tell us which direction to turn in.
 This is a classification output.
 The second output is a continuous value, which tells us which angle to turn at.
 This is a regression output.

-# Introduction

-With improving technology, graphics processing units (GPUs) are utilized more in computer graphics.
-One field that has reaped the benefits of GPU improvement is simulations.
-Physics simulations that required data parallelism and intensive computation are now more accessible than ever.
-One application of simulation is in autonomous navigation.
-The high cost of building and maintaining a robot that can autonomously traverse terrain makes it challenging to implement computational intelligence.
-One way to test artificial intelligence in robots is through simulations.
-We are interested in examining neural network performance across different simulations and real life.
-In particular, we are looking to see how an agent can traverse a maze using a neural network (NN).
-We want to observe a robot learn to navigate a terrain, identifying a path to reach a goal.

-NNs are useful in that we can feed in images to a model and have it return a direction for which a robot can interpret and move accordingly.
-For this cross-simulation experiment, we have selected a handful of architectures that were trained in a Raycast simulation.
-We believe they will cross the reality gap best in the Unreal simulation.
-Such architectures include ResNet, AlexNet, and an original architecture that takes an image and concatenates the previous command string.
-The Unreal simulation serves as a proxy for how well the models might perform in real life.
-We first demonstrate raycasting model performance in the Unreal simulation.
-After, we train models in the unreal simulation and observe their performance in the raycasting simulation.
-Finally, we apply a Cycle-GAN translation to generate a synthetic dataset that merges two simulations.

-# Related Works

-Neural Networks have been shown to be effective at navigating agents in different environments.
-However, successful training of the model often requires large quantities of training data, and in many scenarios gathering this data with real world testing may be difficult.
-Therefore, many researchers have attempted to create synthetic data of their specific environment in order to train more complicated models.
-This has shown to be an effective training method in many cases.

-Weichao [Qiu](https://link.springer.com/content/pdf/10.1007/978-3-319-49409-8_75.pdf) and Alan Yuille created UnrealCV, a tool built on Unreal Engine 4 that allows researchers to build a virtual world, and then extract the information collected by an agent in that world to be used in a neural network.
-This model can then be used to send information back to the agent to perform tasks in the virtual world.

-Chang et al. built a simulation to collect data to train many models to evaluate their resulting behaviors.
-The data was collected from the simulation, and different data collection techniques were studied to determine the most effective strategy.
-It was found that the models performed well in the given simulation, they fail when the simulation environment is altered in various small ways.

-[Deitke et al.](https://openaccess.thecvf.com/content_CVPR_2020/html/Deitke_RoboTHOR_An_Open_Simulation-to-Real_Embodied_AI_Platform_CVPR_2020_paper.html) introduces RoboTHOR, a platform that helps develop and train agents on various AI navigation tasks in simulated environments and enables testing in both the simulation and the real world.
-The paper discusses the many challenges associated with the nature of transferring learning between real and simulated worlds.
-For this project, we seek to tackle this challenge demonstrated in the paper.
-Specifically, we turn to UnrealEngine to provide a high quality simulation environment to ease the transitions.
-We are interested in seeing if the lighting and higher quality graphics from the game can help the neural network travel through the maze in real-life in similar settings.

 # Project Milestone 6: Update 2